 Birthday parties are all about fun.
-Increase the fun factor of a bowling birthday party with some of these games designed for kids at the lanes.
+Increase the fun factor and take the pressure off of getting a high score at a bowling birthday party with some of these games designed for kids at the lanes.

 Shout It Out

-When a child releases the bowling ball, challenge him to shout out as many things that he can name in one category before the ball reaches the bowling pins.
+When a child releases the bowling ball, challenge them to shout out as many things that they can name in one category before the ball reaches the bowling pins.
 Keep track of how many items each player is able to list.
 At the end of the game, the player with the most points wins.
-Suggestions for categories include ice cream flavors, zoo animals, characters on a favorite television show, types of cereal and candy bars.
+Suggestions for categories include ice cream flavors, zoo animals, characters on a favorite television show, types of cereal, and candy bars.

 Even or Odd

 In this game, the number of pins knocked down will determine the task a child has to perform.
 Write down several silly tasks on pieces of paper.
-Fold them up, divide them and place them into two hats.
-Mark one hat even and one odd.
+Fold them up, divide them, and place them into two hats, bags, or piles.
+Mark one pile even and one odd.
 When a player bowls, count the number of pins knocked down.
-If the number is odd, the player will choose a task from the odd hat and perform it.
-If it is an even number, an even hat task will be drawn.
-You can also vary the tasks so that all of the ones in the even hat are easier or less silly than the odd ones.
+If the number is odd, the player will choose a task from the odd pile and perform it.
+If it is an even number, an even task will be drawn.
+You can also vary the tasks so that all of the ones in the even pile are easier or less silly than the odd ones.

 Here’s a way to make the scorekeeping more fun.
-Print out Bingo cards that have boxes filled with different possible bowling outcomes, such as strike, gutter ball, spare and the numbers one through ten.
+Print out bingo cards that have boxes filled with different possible bowling outcomes, such as strike, gutter ball, spare, and the numbers one through nine.
 As each player bowls, kids can mark off their bingo cards with the results.
 Bring trinket prizes along to award to kids who score a bingo.

 For each frame of bowling, have the kids bowl in a silly way.
 Some ideas for goofy bowling: